rogerkt2/rogerkt2.github.io/essays/for-the-love-of-AI.md

   6. Learning a concept / tutorial

+Honestly, I only remember using AI to give me a quick definition of the concept of design Patterns.
+I had to write an essay about it, but I did not have time to watch an entire video on the concept.
+AI was able to give a good definition along with examples of what Design Patterns are.

   7. Answering a question in class or in Discord

+During class discussions, our professor encourages us to use AI to answer given questions regarding aspects of software engineering.
+I was able to learn plenty due to AI's straightforward answers.
+When I would give it a list of questions, AI would return a list of answers.

   8. Asking or answering a smart-question